waithira001/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+makes prop drilling easier to access and substitute redux if it used with useReducer

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+`actions`: part of reducers because it describes what happens with reducers return new states and bases of that action.

+`'reducers`: pure function that takes actions and previous states of the application to return new states.

+`stere`: holds the whole state tree of the app.

+`single source of truth`: the only way to change data in UI dispatches redux actions that change state within the redux reducer.
+React components watch the reducer and if there are changes the UI will change as well.
+The store is not a class.
+Its an object with few methods.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+a middleware that can let coders write action-creators that returns functions instead of actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I really dont have any favorites.